nashobawinery/NashobaExperience/replit.md

 - Metadata: Stored in PostgreSQL `media_library` table (needs sync between environments)
 - Public URLs: Generated automatically and remain accessible across environments

+**Syncing Media Library Between Environments**:
+- Files in cloud storage are accessible from BOTH preview and production (cross-environment)
+- Metadata (descriptions, alt text, tags, categories) is environment-specific
+- Use Export All Data / Import All Data to sync metadata between environments
+- After importing, all files will be accessible via their stored public URLs

 **Best Practices**:
 - Use descriptive filenames
 - Add alt text for all images for accessibility
 - Organize files into appropriate categories
 - Use tags to make files easily searchable
 - Copy URLs from media library instead of hardcoding paths
+- Use Export/Import to sync metadata when moving between preview and production

 **Database Schema** (`media_library` table):
 - `id`: Unique identifier